 - Avoid sharp elbows on siphon or outlet fluid lines

-Mixing the Fluid and Zinc
+Mixing the fluid and zinc together

-- Slowly add the powder and continue mixing for 5 minutes after the powder is in
+- Slowly add the powder and continue mixing for 5 minutes

 - Strain the mixed fluid through a 30 mesh screen